Whistleblowers should be protected, not punished!

 Are whistleblowers allowed to go to the media?

-Both David McBride and Richard Boyle spoke up internally first, and then to oversight bodies.
+Both David McBride and Richard Boyle first spoke up internally, and then to oversight bodies when that failed.
 Both are alleged to have spoken to journalists as a last resort.

 Both cases underscore the risks faced by whistleblowers in going public and the need for stronger laws.